 If you are a regular visitor to ShoutMeLoud, you know that I very frequently link back to my older posts using anchor text.

-How anchor text helps with SEO:
+How anchor text helps with improving your blog ranking:

 There are many direct and indirect SEO-related advantages of using anchor text, and I will point out some of the most important ones in this article.